Baruch College Faculty Senate

 Section 6.
 Interim vacancies in Senate membership for Categories One and Two shall be filled by the constituency represented.
 Interim vacancies in Category Three and Four shall be filled by nomination of the Senate’s Executive Committee with a faculty member of the same subcategory as the previous holder of the seat, subject to the approval of the Senate.
 Nominations may also be made from the floor of the Senate.

-Section 7. a) Whenever they are due, all elections for Senators shall be held in the Spring semester and completed by May 1, in advance of the Senate’s final meeting of the academic year when Senate officers shall be elected.
+Section 7. a) a) Whenever they are due, all elections for Senators shall be held in the Spring semester and completed by the end of the first full week in May, in advance of the Senate’s final meeting of the academic year when Senate officers shall be elected.

 - In the case of Senators of the third category, the Secretary of the Senate will send a letter by March 1 to the College’s faculty, inviting them to send to that Secretary nominations for such Senators.